maltebp/CppHashMap/notes.md

 - **Seperate chaining** variant using an array implementation of a singly linked list

 - Chaining is built by wrapping entries in `Entry` structs that are stored in an array.
-Each `Entry` contains an index to the next `Entry`, and the `bucket` array are indices to the first element in each chain.
+Each `Entry` contains an index to the next `Entry` in the chain, and the `bucket` array are indices to the first element in each chain.

 - `Entry`-array and bucket array are resized when the `Entry` array is full (or the *freelist* is empty). **Note:** not entirely sure this is true, because I think you'll risk tsoo high load factor?